5G-MAG/rt-mbms-modem/README.md

 ## Configuring the reverse path filter

 To avoid the kernel filtering away multicast packets received on the tunnel interface, the rp_filter needs to be disabled.
+This has to be done in root mode.

 ````
 echo 0 >  /proc/sys/net/ipv4/conf/all/rp_filter